Nottinghamshire: History

 Nottinghamshire lies on the Roman Fosse Way, and there are Roman settlements in the county; for example at Mansfield, and forts such as at the Broxtowe Estate in Bilborough.
 The county was settled by Angles around the 5th century, and became part of the Kingdom, and later Earldom, of Mercia.
-However, there is evidence of Saxon settlement at the Broxtowe Estate, Oxton, near Nottingham, and Tuxford, east of Sherwood Forest.
+However, there is evidence of Anglo-Saxon settlement at the Broxtowe Estate, Oxton, near Nottingham, and Tuxford, east of Sherwood Forest.
 The name first occurs in 1016, but until 1568, the county was administratively united with Derbyshire, under a single Sheriff.
 In Norman times, the county developed malting and woollen industries.

 The village of Edwinstowe close to Sherwood Forest took the name from Edwin of Northumbria, who died in 633 nearby and was provisionally buried in St Mary's Church, Edwinstowe.

 William the Conqueror in 1066 made Sherwood Forest a Royal Forest for hunting which was frequently visited by the Mercian and later Kings.

 William's 1086 Domesday Book identified certain areas in Nottinghamshire being under the land of King Edward the Confessor these included Mansfield and Sutton in Ashfield, amongst other places including Skegby, Dunham-on-Trent, East Drayton, East Markham, Farnsfield, Warsop, Carburton, Edwinstowe, Carlton-on-Trent, Budby, Perlethorpe and Walesby.

 King John's Palace ruin near Kings Clipstone was a royal residence for King John, the area being near to Sherwood Forest.
 King John's Palace was a place where William I met Richard I to congratulate him on his return from the crusades.
 King John died at Newark Castle in 1216.

 During the Industrial Revolution, the county held much needed minerals such as coal and iron ore, and had constructed some of the first experimental waggonways in the world; an example of this is the Wollaton wagonway of 1603–1616, which transported minerals from bell pit mining areas at Strelley and Bilborough, this led to canals and railways being constructed in the county, and the lace and cotton industries grew.
 In the 18th and 19th centuries, mechanised deeper collieries opened, and mining became an important economic sector.
 Although there are no remaining working mines in Nottinghamshire now.